Kickas/Color-game/README.md

 # Project:Color-game.

-Used javascript to write this web app.
+Used javascript to write this code.

 For better understaning of RGB colors this game is made.